 Bitcoin has grown from a hobby project to a multi-billion dollar alternative asset class over the past decade.
 While most people are familiar with the concept of a digital currency, the inner workings of cryptocurrencies remain a mystery the non-tech savvy.
-The concept of 'mining' a cryptocurrency is an especially difficult concept for many to grasp.
+The concept of crypto mining is an especially difficult concept for many to grasp.

 Let's take a look at how cryptocurrency mining works under the surface and how it has evolved in recent years.